vosa53/karlbot/README.md

 dotnet test
 ```

-*For Linux users: Same thing with SQL Server as in the run section.
+*For Linux users: Same problem with SQL Server as in the run section.
 Please specify your connection string in the server integration tests configuration file.*

 Client:
 ```